circular-o/circular/docs/getting-started/installation.md

 import '%PACKAGE_FULL_PATH%/dist/components/rating/rating.js';
 import { setBasePath } from '%PACKAGE_FULL_PATH%/dist/utilities/base-path.js';

-// Set the base path to the folder you copied Shoelace's assets to setBasePath('/path/to/%PACKAGE_NAME%/dist');
+// Set the base path to the folder you copied %LIBRARY_NAME%'s assets to setBasePath('/path/to/%PACKAGE_NAME%/dist');

 // <o-button>, <o-icon>, <o-input>, and <o-rating> are ready to use!